-Integrated in that we value the importance of emotional and intuitive intelligence as well as the intellectual stuff.
+Where we value the importance of emotional and intuitive intelligence as well as the intellectual stuff.

 Emotionally connected in that we can recognise how we feel and channel it effectively, which benefits not only our horses, but ourselves and those around us.

 Connected because at the end of the day, the connection is where the fulfilment lies.

 When I take all of this, what I see is that horses are my life practice.
 They have gifted me with insight and self-reflection.
 They prompt me to learn more about myself and how I operate in the world so that I can be the best horseperson possible.
 Best person possible.